Élisa Lemonnier: Legacy

-Caroline de Barrau became interested in educational issues, and won the respect of Élisa Lemonnier, while raising her own children.
+Caroline de Barrau became interested in educational issues and won the respect of Élisa Lemonnier while raising her own children.

 She gathered children of both sexes around her daughter and two sons, and chose teachers to work under her direction.

-She went on to pioneer preparation of women for entrance to university, until then closed to women, and succeeded in having her daughter and other young women "intellectually prepared for work of university grade" admitted to study medicine at the University of Paris.
+She went on to pioneer women's preparation for university entrance, until then closed to women, and succeeded in having her daughter and other young women "intellectually prepared for work of university grade" admitted to study medicine at the University of Paris.

 The new form of education was so suitable to the needs of contemporary society that the example was soon followed abroad, first in Switzerland, Belgium and Italy.

 Several of the large French provincial cities opened vocational schools for girls.
 The Élisa Lemonnier schools won a gold medal at the Universal Exposition of 1878.

 On 11 December 1880 a law on the organization of this new type of school was issued.

 The municipality of Paris opened its first vocational school for girls along the lines set down by Élisa Lemonnier in 1882.

 The two schools in Paris were assigned to the City of Paris on 1 October 1906, and one still bears the name of Élisa Lemonnier.

 The École Duperré now specializes in commercial art.

 A street in Paris is named after Élisa Lemonnier.